AlecBenzer/alecbenzer.github.com/_posts/2013-04-03-building-box2dv2.2.1.md

 sudo apt-get install freeglut3-dev
 {% endhighlight %}

 Package repositories on other distros will probably have freeglut as well.
-Worse comes to worse, you can just [grab and install freeglut directly](http://freeglut.sourceforge.net/).
+Worse comes to worst, you can just [grab and install freeglut directly](http://freeglut.sourceforge.net/).

 After these changes are made, run make from `Box2D_v2.2.1/Build/gmake/`.